 If you face eviction, it is imperative that you act quickly.
-Contact an experienced eviction defense lawyer at BV Law to help fight an improper ejection from your home.
-For a free consultation on your eviction circumstances, call us at 415-835-6777 or contact us by e-mail.
+Contact an experienced eviction defense lawyer at Bracamontes & Vlasak, P.C., to help fight an improper ejection from your home.
+For a free consultation on your eviction circumstances, call us at 415.835.6777 contact us by email.

 Important eviction timeline:

 In San Francisco, a tenant can only be legally evicted for just cause and specific enumerated reasons.
 In some cases, a landlord will say that the building is in foreclosure or that the building has been sold; these are not just causes for eviction in San Francisco, Oakland or Berkeley.
 Your rights remain the same under a new owner, whether it’s a bank or another individual or corporation.
 Contact an attorney at BV Law immediately if you have been given either reason for an eviction notice.

 If the landlord has refused to make repairs to your unit you should contact a just cause attorney immediately.
 In California, residential landlords are obligated to keep units in a clean, sanitary, safe and habitable condition.
 This is called the warranty of habitability.
 When a landlord has substantially breached the warranty of habitability, the tenant may not be obligated to pay rent.
-Put differently, a breach of the warranty of habitability is a valid defense to an unlawful detainer for nonpayment of rent.
+A breach of the warranty of habitability can be a valid defense to an unlawful detainer for nonpayment of rent.

-Also, be sure to contact an eviction defense lawyer if you have received notice that your landlord intends to buy out your rent-controlled apartment.
+Also, be sure to contact an eviction defense lawyer if you have received notice that your landlord intends to “buy out” your rent-controlled apartment.
 It’s important to know your rights to stay in this situation.